LucasY12138/RealtimeGestureRecognition/README.md

 It is a capstone project about using Spiking Neuro Networks and Dynamic Vision Sensor to implement real-time gesture recognition.
 This project using Spikingjelly framework to train SNNs model.
 For detail information, pls review the following official website: https://spikingjelly.readthedocs.io/zh-cn/latest/activation_based/classify_dvsg.html

+## Matters need Attentions
+This project must be connected to the Dynamic Vision Sensor to run.

 ## Table of Contents
 - [Project Name](#project-name)
   - [Description](#description)